Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Basic concentration inequalities

 Recall that a key step in the proof of McDiarmid's inequality is to invoke Hoeffding's lemma (Lemma~\ref{lm:Hoeffding}).
 However, a careful look at the proof of Lemma~\ref{lm:Hoeffding} reveals a potential source of slack in the bound

---- namely, that this bound is the same regardless of the {\em location} of the mean $\expectation U$ relative to the endpoints of the interval $[a,b]$.
+--- namely, that this bound is the same regardless of the {\em location} of the mean $\expectation[U]$ relative to the endpoints of the interval $[a,b]$.
 As it turns out, one does indeed obtain an improved version of Hoeffding's inequality by making use of this information.
-This improved version was first stated by Kearns and Saul \cite{KS_1998}.
-We note that Berend and Kontorovich \cite{Berend_Kontorovich_missing_mass_2012} recently identified a gap in the original proof in \cite{KS_1998} and were able to close this gap with some tedious calculus.
-A shorter information-theoretic proof of the basic inequality that underlies the Kearns--Saul inequality is given in Section~\ref{subsection: Gaussian concentration and $T_1$ inequalities} of Chapter~\ref{chapter: entropy method}).
-Here, we only state this basic inequality without proof, and then use it to derive the Kearns--Saul improvement of Hoeffding's inequality.
+An improved version of Hoeffding's inequality was derived by Kearns and Saul \cite{KS_1998}, and it has been recently further improved by Berend and Kontorovich \cite{Berend_Kontorovich_missing_mass_2012}.
+The following improvement of Hoeffding's inequality (Lemma~\ref{lm:Hoeffding}) is obtained in \cite{Berend_Kontorovich_missing_mass_2012}: